tendermint/tendermint/docs/spec/reactors/consensus/proposer-selection.md

             A(i) -= avg

 Observations:
-- Due to integer division the priority sum is an integer in (-n, n), where n is the number of validators.
-- The max distance between priorites is 2 * P.
+- With this modification, the max distance between priorites becomes 2 * P.

 ### Wrinkles